Doing Business with the District

 The following purchasing thresholds are used by the District to acquire goods and services:

-For purchases over $50,000 a competitive sealed ITB or RFP will be released by the Purchasing Department.
+For purchases $50,000 or greater a competitive sealed ITB or RFP will be released by the Purchasing Department.

 Exceptions to Competition/Competitive Solicitations